Making ‘goodbye’ as painless as possible.

 Drink lots of fluids and eat nutritious, soft food on the day of the extraction.
 You can eat normally as soon as you are comfortable.
 It is important to resume your normal dental routine, including brushing and flossing.
 This will speed up healing and help keep your mouth fresh and clean.

 After a few days you should feel fine, and be able to resume your normal activities.
-If you have heavy bleeding, severe pain, continued swelling for two to three days, or a reaction to the medication, call our Williamsburg office immediately.
+If you have heavy bleeding, severe pain, continued swelling for two to three days, or a reaction to the medication, call our Dehradun office immediately.